The coolest family cars you can buy

 Having a family doesn't mean you can't have a nice car - here are the coolest family cars to buy now

 Having a family isn’t all about children’s birthday parties and tolerating cartoons.
 It also doesn’t necessarily mean you have to swap your sports car for a bulky, bland people carrier.
-While those cars are practical and sensible, they’re rarely cool.
+While those cars are practical, worthy and sensible, they’re rarely cool or fun.
 There are, however, plenty of family-size cars that you’ll be happy to park on your driveway.

 We’ve listed a few below, in ascending price brackets.